abandomingo/abandomingo.github.io/README.md

 https://abandomingo.github.io/

+This webstie is not currently finished but please feel free to look at it.

 This personal website is open-source and free to use as a template.
 Developed using React and hosted on Github Pages as SPA (Single Page Application).
 Styled and organized using react-bootstrap and uses react-spring and react-visibility-sensor for animations.